- How to recognize outdated methods that can be solved using technology.

 Hayden took each piece of the flowchart and placed it into a corresponding swimlane for each person in the service call process.
 It helps to visualize exactly how complicated the initial process was:

 Once it was redesigned, the process was much more simple.
-Both John and Mike were removed from the equation completely and there were only four swimlanes remaining: customer, tech, automation, and dispatcher.
+Both the Manager and the Owner were removed from the equation completely and there were only four swimlanes remaining: customer, tech, automation, and dispatcher.

 By doing this, he’s able to identify which aspects of the process can be taken over by automation and start planning a solution.